 Keith Haring Mural

-Keith Haring is an artist most well-known for his murals.
-There is a fabulous mural by the American artist located just off of the Piazza di Vittoria Emanuele II.
-The mural is a really magnificent piece of artwork and displays a vision of peace and harmony, and it also features 30 different figures in various poses.
-It is definitely a piece that speaks of life and vitality.
+Keith Haring is an artist best known for his murals.
+A fabulous mural by the American artist is located just off of the Piazza di Vittoria Emanuele II.
+The mural is a magnificent piece of artwork that displays a vision of peace and harmony.
+It also features 30 different figures in various poses.
+It speaks of life and vitality.

 Ponte di Mezzo

-It is one of the most outstanding bridges in Pisa that stretches along the River Arno.
-In 1947, the bridge was built by Sergio Aussant using White Verona stone.
-It has fantastic views of the river and on both sides of the bridge, you will see great architecture.
+It is one of the most outstanding bridges in Pisa, stretching along the River Arno.
+Sergio Aussant built the bridge in 1947 using White Verona stone.
+It has fantastic views of the river and great architecture on both sides.

 Places to Stay While in Pisa